taha842/Taha/README.md

-# Taha
+# Muhammad Taha
 🌐 Welcome to my GitHub profile!
 I'm passionate about turning innovative ideas into tangible smart devices that enhance and transform our world.
 With a keen eye for detail and a dedication to excellence, I specialize in the complete lifecycle of IoT and Embedded Systems development – from inception and prototyping to rigorous testing and full-scale production.

 🛠️ Expertise:

-🔌 IoT Development: Leveraging my in-depth understanding of various communication protocols (Wi-Fi, Bluetooth, Zigbee, LoRa), I create seamless connections between devices, enabling efficient data exchange and smart automation.
+🔌 IoT Development: Leveraging my in-depth understanding of various communication protocols (Wi-Fi, Bluetooth, Zigbee, LoRa, MQTT, Industrial Communication Protocol), I create seamless connections between devices, enabling efficient data exchange and smart automation.

 ⚙️ Embedded Systems: With a strong foundation in microcontroller programming (ARM, AVR, PIC), I craft optimized firmware to breathe life into devices, ensuring they operate flawlessly and efficiently.